kevinushey/blog/_posts/2015-01-06-needless-inefficiencies-2.md

 One of the guiding tenants of `C++` is:

-> you don't pay for what you don't use
+> You don't pay for what you don't use.

 and this is a very nice thing to keep in mind when implementing functions and defining interfaces.